-I believe that as a school, even amid Covid, we have lived our vision of being a leader in education: nourishing children, strengthening families, building community and influencing approaches to learning and education.
+I believe that as a school, we have lived our vision of being a leader in education: nourishing children, strengthening families, building community and influencing approaches to learning and education.
 For this I am grateful.

-As a school we continue to be indebted to the leadership of Julie Carr, the office team, and the education staff for they provided the love, care, and support for the children in such a stressful and complicated year.
-And, we thank Michelle Walker for how she provided leadership and guidance to our teachers in her role as Education Leader.
+As a school we continue to be indebted to the leadership of Julie Carr, the office team, and the education staff for they provided the love, care, and support for the children.
 Thank you.
+We farewelled a much loved leader of the Education, Michelle Walker, that in her 15 years as teacher and leader she guided and mentored staff, children and families.
+We wish her all the best with her move and future roles.

-I am grateful for each of our board members and for their ongoing enthusiasm and commitment to seeing our school provide the best possible learning environment for children.
+I am grateful for each of our board members, for their ongoing enthusiasm and commitment to seeing our school provide the best possible learning environment for children.
 Your time and energy have been a blessing to me personally, as well to our school community more broadly.